 A custom management command is provided which will execute this method, suitable for use in cron jobs or other scheduled maintenance tasks: manage.py cleanupregistration.

 Return type None

+create_inactive_user (username, email, password, site , send_email)

-create_inactive_user (site[, new_user=None, send_email=True, request=None, user_info]) Creates a new, inactive user account and an associated instance of RegistrationProfile, sends the activation email and returns the new User object representing the account.
+Creates a new, inactive user account and an associated instance of RegistrationProfile, sends the activation email and returns the new User object representing the account.

 Parameters